South Carolina is home to many beautiful and fascinating moth species.

 The Sad Underwing Moth larvae feed on the leaves of trees such as oaks, willows, and elms.
 They can be found throughout most of South Carolina and have a limited range.
 This species has a single flight period in the late summer and early fall.

-During this time, they are often seen resting on tree trunks during the day.
+During this time, they often rest on tree trunks during the day.
 The Sad Underwing Moth is an important species to the area’s ecology, helping to pollinate plants and keep insects in check.
 Overall, it is one of the types of moths in South Carolina that you should be aware of!

 26. Saw-Wing Moth

 The Saw-wing Moth (Euchlaena serrata) is a small, white moth with bright yellow patches on its wings and body.
 It is one of the many species of moths found in South Carolina.
-This species is found in most parts of the state and is especially common in the northern part of the state.
+This species is found in most parts of the state and is especially common in the northern part.

 27. The Laugher Moth